courtiol/LM2GLMM/Course_notes.md

 ### Session LM_introduction

 It took 2 hours without the exercises.
-Predictions should be introduce first less formally to easy into design matrices.
+Predictions should perhaps be introduced first less formally to ease the transition into the world of design matrices.

+## Session LM_fit

+It tooks ~ 3 hours (I think, cannot remember for sure).
+We did exercise the remaining time (~ 2 hours).

+## Session LM_test_intervals

+It took 5 hours to get to just before CI for mean responses.
+No exercises.